stfc/PSyclone/doc/user_guide/dynamo0p3.rst

   end module example_mod

-In order to support mixed precision, PSyclone needs to know the precision (as specified in the algorithm layer) of any LFRic data that has a type that supports different multiple precisions.
+In order to support mixed precision, PSyclone needs to know the precision (as specified in the algorithm layer) of any kernel arguments that are of a type that supports different precisions (e.g GH_FIELD).
 The reason for this is that PSyclone needs to be able to declare data with the correct precision information within the PSy-layer to ensure that the correct flavour of kernels are called.

 PSyclone must therefore determine this information from the algorithm layer.
 The rules for whether PSyclone requires information for